Child-Oriented Goal-Setting for Pediatric Rehabilitation

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if your child has uncontrolled seizures, they cannot participate in the trial.

-Is the ENGAGE approach a promising treatment for pediatric rehabilitation?
+What evidence suggests that the ENGAGE approach is effective for pediatric rehabilitation?

 Who Is on the Research Team?